Lukasa/peps/pep-0xxx.rst

 =======

 This document has received extensive review from a number of individuals in the community who have substantially helped shape it.
-Review was provided by:
+Detailed review was provided
+by:

 * Alex Chan
 * Alex Gaynor